About Us + Our Materials

 A Story of Pots + Pencils, Metal + Clay

 Stephen Farnan Studio sits right in the heart of west Belfast, at St Comgall’s on Divis Street.
-Stephen’s creative journey has been a rich one: born in Littlehampton on the south coast of England, but growing up in Armagh.
+His creative journey has been a rich one: born in England, of Irish parents, but growing up in Armagh.
 Stephen completed his degree in Fine & Applied Art in Belfast, followed by a Masters in Ceramics & Glass at the Royal College of Art, London.
-After travelling the world and experimenting with making, he returned home in 2002 to set up his studio at Priory Cottages in Benburb County Tyrone.
+After a bit of travelling he returned home in 2002 to set up his studio at Priory Cottages in Benburb, County Tyrone.

-Stephen is a maker at heart, pottery is probably his first love, but with delicate pencil sketches of familiar Irish scenes, life drawings, paintings, and more recently, playful experiments with AI in his Belfast Delft collection, his work spans red earthenware, porcelain, wood, aluminium, and canvas — a broad, curious practice rooted in both craft and imagination.
+Stephen is a maker at heart, pottery is probably his first love, but with his pencil sketches of familiar Irish scenes, his life drawings, his playful sketched thoughts, Stephen's work spans red earthenware, porcelain, wood, aluminium, and canvas — a broad, curious practice rooted in both craft and imagination.

 Porcelain: Captured Memories